-- Benchmarking, program efficiency/effectiveness and security's Return on Investment (RoI). - The desire to leverage metrics to improve alignment with the business, and let them make [more] informed decisions about accepting or remediating security risks. - Using this data helps establish required key risk indicators (KRI) and performance indicators (KRI) for various elements of the business. - The ability to demonstrate to senior management current state of security at each site, performance targets, and show improvements in service delivery - the need to more clearly articulate the security risk to the business at a higher, more actionable level. - Many companies are increasingly analyst driven and data focused.
-As such, they have always had to use grounded data and benchmarking to demonstrate program results and effectiveness. - These security managers wanted to be able to measurably demonstrate risk reduction, improve responsiveness to risk assessments and enable improved means of communicating these factors to senior leadership
+- Benchmarking program efficiency/effectiveness and security's Return on Investment (RoI). - Improving alignment with the business and helping the business make [more] informed decisions about accepting or remediating security risks. - Establishing required key risk indicators (KRI) and performance indicators (KPI) for various elements of the business. - Demonstrating to senior management current state of security at each site, performance targets, and improvements in service delivery more clearly articulating the security risk to the business at a higher, more actionable level. - Many companies are increasingly analyst driven and data focused.
+As such, they have always had to use grounded data and benchmarking to demonstrate program results and effectiveness. - Measurably demonstrating risk reduction, improving responsiveness to risk assessments and enabling improved means of communicating these factors to senior leadership.

 What have been the roadblocks to metrics development?
 As compared to the earlier samples noted above, this mature group of large corporate security organizations expressed a strong desire to develop a solid platform of metrics but also shared frustrations on data availability and resource constraints.
-Our going-in assessment that there was a limited body of work in general security measures and metrics was affirmed with broad consensus on what our members saw as the biggest roadblocks to developing the kind of metrics program they believe would be of the greatest benefit to their department:
+Our assessment going in-that there was a limited body of work in general security measures and metrics-was affirmed with broad consensus on what our members saw as the biggest roadblocks to developing the kind of metrics program they believe would be of the greatest benefit to their department:

-- Lack of standardized, industry-wide metrics. - Lack of standard metrics and techniques and the willingness to share. - Lack of agreement on which activities and incidents measured against each other define effectiveness, the definition of the thresholds or triggers that would constitute an alert and the multiple databases that have to be mined long hand, instead of just automatically are the biggest roadblocks. - Lack of systems across the organization to capture the necessary data, staff understanding of the importance of metrics, and the lack of executive focus on security metrics (the focus is on operations). - Not being able to get our arms around the proactive/preemptive facets of security that cannot be measured and not looking outside the security team for the total dollar impact to the company. - Lack of time (resources to devote to metrics administration) and the lack of peer data. - Lack of ability to obtain or develop metrics that effectively demonstrate hard benefits that justify security spending.
-(Emphasis added.
-This is a consistent concern expressed across multiple surveys and customer interactions on security metrics) - Program maturity, lack of transparency and data spread out all over.
+- Lack of standardized, industry-wide metrics. - Lack of standard metrics and techniques and the willingness to share. - Lack of agreement on which activities and incidents measured against each other define effectiveness, the definition of the thresholds or triggers that would constitute an alert, and the multiple databases that have to be mined long hand, instead of just automatically.

+- Lack of systems across the organization to capture the necessary data, staff understanding of the importance of metrics, and the lack of executive focus on security metrics (the focus is on operations). - Not being able to get our arms around the proactive/preemptive facets of security that cannot be measured and not looking outside the security team for the total dollar impact to the company. - Lack of time (resources to devote to metrics administration) and the lack of peer data. - Lack of ability to obtain or develop metrics that effectively demonstrate hard benefits that justify security spending.
+(This is a consistent concern expressed across multiple surveys and customer interactions on security metrics.) - Program maturity, lack of transparency and data spread out all over.

 What security programs served to prioritize group members' metrics?
 It is not surprising that a clear majority of the SEC's 2009 survey respondents indicated multiple mission-related points of interest for their metrics program.
-An interesting sidebar to these discussions unfolded during the later sessions as security's ability (and challenges) to align and influence their business unit clientele took on more interest and priority.
+6 An interesting sidebar to these discussions unfolded during the later sessions as security's ability (and challenges) to align and influence their business unit clientele took on more interest and priority.

-Session agendas tended to use the six topical categories seen in the program focus column in the following chart (Figure 2) and various members provided high quality information on their metrics initiatives within these categories.
+Session agendas tended to use the six topical categories seen in the program focus column in Figure 2 and various members provided high quality information on their metrics initiatives within these categories.
 Understandably, these contributors emerged from among the participants having more mature metrics as seen in the top two bars in the left column.
-It is also noted that the more experienced practitioners are from among those with an information security portfolio - another indicator of the maturity and richer inventory of data in this discipline.
+It is also noted that the more experienced practitioners are from among those with an information security portfolio-another indicator of the maturity and richer inventory of data in this discipline.

-The chart displays higher totals due to respondent selection of multiple program interests
+6 The chart displays higher totals due to respondent selection of multiple program interests